 )

-.
+For RF simulations, we do not run the Simulation directly.
+Instead, we use the TerminalComponentModeler.
 This is a wrapper object that automatically sets up a port and frequency sweep to yield the full S-parameter matrix.

-tcm = sm.TerminalComponentModeler(
+tcm = rf.TerminalComponentModeler(

-ports=[LP1, LP2],
+simulation=sim, ports=[LP1, LP2], freqs=freqs, element_mappings=sparam_mapping

 )